 Information on all cross-country skiing regions and hotels can be found at CROSS COUNTRY SKI HOLIDAYS – Cross-country skiing holidays in the Alps. www.langlauf-urlaub.com

-Loyal companions - find the perfect pants for the mountain tour.
+Loyal companions - the perfect pants for the mountain tour.
 There are some points to have a closer look at in order to find the right outdoor pants.